vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Wrap the network name in single quotes (Linux or Mac OS) or double quotes (Windows) if it includes spaces.

 <pre>--client-network '<i>network name</i>'</pre>

+### `client-network-gateway` ###

+Short name: None

+The gateway to use if you specify a static IP address for the virtual container host on the client network.
+If you specify `client-network-gateway` you must also specify `client-network-ip`.
+If you specify neither `client-network-gateway` nor `client-network-ip`, `vic-machine create` uses DHCP to obtain an IP address for the virtual container host.

+Specify `client-network-gateway` in CIDR format.

+<pre>--client-network-gateway 192.168.Z.1/24</pre>

+### `client-network-ip` ###

+Short name: None

+A static IP address for the virtual container host on the client network.
+If you specify `client-network-ip` you must also specify `client-network-gateway`.
+If you specify neither `client-network-gateway` nor `client-network-ip`, `vic-machine create` uses DHCP to obtain an IP address for the virtual container host.

+Specify `client-network-ip` in CIDR format.

+<pre>--client-network-ip 192.168.Z.N/24</pre>

 <a name="container-network"></a>
 ### `container-network` ###